bensadeh/circumflex/README.md

 </p>

 ## Installation
-`circumflex` is built with go.
+`circumflex` is written in Go.
 Simply:

     go install